Google Analytics and Webmaster Tools

 - Analytics uses the term "keywords" to describe both search engine queries and AdWords paid keywords.

 - The Webmaster Tools Search Queries page lists shows the total number of keyword search queries in which your page's listing was seen in search results, and this is a smaller number.
-Also, Webmaster Tools rounds search query data to one or two significant digits.

 - There may be a lag between when the numbers are calculated and when they are visible to webmasters—although data gets published in intervals, we are continually collecting it.